masterai-top/Bazi-Ziwei-Qimen-Dunjia-Divination-System-Source-Code/README.en.md

 This repository is a source-code reference for Bazi (Four Pillars) charts and I Ching-related Chinese metaphysics software.
 Its public contents include static HTML pages, JavaScript logic, Java service interfaces, and product screenshots for Bazi, Five Elements, annual fortune, Da Liu Ren, Qizheng Siyu, and combined charts.

-> This public repository is not a complete Spring Boot, Docker, or commercial SaaS distribution.
-Ziwei Doushu and Qimen Dunjia are documented as integration directions; verify algorithm coverage from the actual source and reproducible tests.

 ## Public Contents